 Filing an asbestos claim without a lawyer will prevent you from recovering the maximum compensation you deserve

 If you are a victim of occupational asbestos exposure, you have the option to file a claim with asbestos trust funds on your own.
-However, you should know that the process is very complex, unpredictable and time-consuming.
+However, you should know that the process is very complex, unpredictable, and time-consuming.
 There are numerous technical aspects you need to properly attend to before submitting your asbestos claim, as well as a series of factors which might significantly decrease your chances of recovering financial compensation.
-The knowledge and experience of a legal team specializing exclusively in asbestos cases is invaluable and will benefit you tremendously if you intend to file a claim with asbestos trust funds.
+The knowledge and experience of a legal team specializing exclusively in asbestos cases are invaluable and will benefit you tremendously if you intend to file a claim with asbestos trust funds.

 It is important to know that asbestos trust funds will not provide you with any assistance if you decide to file a claim by yourself.
-The board of trustees are only responsible with processing asbestos claims and calculating what sum of money each eligible claimant will receive.
+The board of trustees is only responsible for processing asbestos claims and calculating what sum of money each eligible claimant will receive.
 Each of the 60 active asbestos trust funds has specific eligibility requirements you have to make sure you meet before requesting compensation.
 You will also have to provide your work history and medical records to support your asbestos claim.
 Because you were most likely exposed to asbestos several decades ago, certain documents might be difficult to obtain or you might need to gather additional evidence, which can be very challenging.
 Similarly, the evidence you submit with your asbestos claim might be deemed inappropriate by the board of trustees, in which case you will be denied compensation.

 How you navigate the process of recovering financial compensation is ultimately your decision.
 Nevertheless, working with a legal team has a lot of advantages, including: